weyoume/wenode/doc/sqrt.md

 # Introduction

-In this document we derive the approximate integer square root function used by Steem for the curation curve [here](https://github.com/eziranetwork/ezira/issues/1052).
+In this document we derive the approximate integer square root function used by Ezira for the curation curve [here](https://github.com/eziranetwork/ezira/issues/1052).

 # MSB function